numpy/numpy/doc/source/reference/c-api.ufunc.rst

     in as *arg_types* which must be a pointer to memory at least as large as ufunc->nargs.

+.. cfunction:: int PyUFunc_RegisterLoopForStructType(PyUFuncObject* ufunc,
+   PyArray_Descr* userdtype, PyUFuncGenericFunction function, PyArray_Descr** arg_dtypes, void* data)

+   This function behaves like PyUFunc_RegisterLoopForType above, except that it allows the user to register a 1-d loop for structured array data-dtypes instead of scalar data-types.

 .. cfunction:: int PyUFunc_ReplaceLoopBySignature(PyUFuncObject* ufunc,
    PyUFuncGenericFunction newfunc, int* signature, PyUFuncGenericFunction* oldfunc)